SilentNightSound/GI-Model-Importer/Guides/Troubleshooting.md

 1) Not naming the uv map as TEXCOORD.xy
 2) Reversed normals
 3) Damaged or incorrect ObjectTexcoord.buf
+4) Forgot to replace textures with new ones, so it is still loading up the old ones from the original model

 - Very bright/glowing textures